 Consideration of a Significant Financing Component under ASC 606

 In previous posts we’ve covered the accounting for revenue recognition under ASC 606, Revenue from Contracts with Customers and more specifically Step 3, Determining the Transaction Price.
-But did you know that when determining the transaction price under ASC 606 you must consider whether a significant financing component exists in the contract?
+But did you know that when determining the transaction price you must consider whether a significant financing component exists under ASC 606?
 If it does, it must be presented separately by recognizing interest expense (when payment is obtained in advance) or interest income (when payment is made in arrears).
 Overall, the “net” impact on the income statement is the same, and the accounting for the financing component is an allocation between revenue and interest.

 The guidance states that time value of money is reflected in a vendor’s estimate of the transaction price if the contract has a financing component that is significant to the contract using the discount rate that would be reflected in a separate financing transaction between the vendor and the customer at the inception of the contract.
 The financing component would be recognized as interest expense (when the customer pays in advance) or interest income (when the customer pays in arrears).
 An entity should consider all relevant facts and circumstances in assessing whether a contract contains a financing component and whether that financing component is significant to the contract.
 If so, financing component must be presented separately.
 Let’s take a look at an example.